Universal chaotic dynamics from Krylov space: Krylov complexity and chaos at late times

 So the relative fluctuation is $(\Delta K)_\infty/K_\infty\approx 2/\sqrt{3L}$, which is negligible for large $L$.
 We conclude that at $\beta=0$, the transition probability is not self-averaging after saturation, similarly to the SFF \cite{prange1997spectral}.
 On the other hand, we note that the Krylov complexity is indeed self-averaging after saturation, similar to the spectral complexity \cite{Iliesiu:2021ari}.
 So the relative fluctuation of the transition probability is stronger than the relative fluctuation of the Krylov complexity.

 We move on to discussing the ramp before the plateau time.
 It is well known that the SFF, which is proportional to the survival probability, has a linear ramp.
-We expect that due to the spectral rigidity, a linear ramp also appears in the transition probability $\abs{\phi_n(\beta+it)}^2$ for $n\neq0$ .
+We expect that, due to the spectral rigidity, a linear ramp also appears in the transition probability $\abs{\phi_n(\beta+it)}^2$ for $n\neq0$ .
 For a first look at the linear ramp in the transition probability, we consider the two-point function \eqref{sine} in the GUE in the box approximation \cite{Liu:2018hlr,Cotler:2016fpe}

 where we have sent $E_{1,2}\to E$ in the connected part as the sine kernel is localized at $s=0$.
 Moreover, we also sent $\avg{\rho(E)}\to \avg{\rho(0)}=L/\pi$ in the sine kernel, and have given an appropriate normalization to the sine kernel, such that the two-point function reduces to the one-point function $\avg{\rho(E_1)}$ if $E_2$ is integrated out.
-We calculate the connected generating function
+From \eqref{WaveFunctionTFD}, the connected part of the probability on a given normalized polynomial $\psi(E)$ of low degree is